Danilo-Zekovic/pwa/README.md

 ## Domain
 1. Link a domain name to the IP of the server (domain-name)

-## Get and Imbed SSL Certificats
+## Get and Embed SSL Certificats
-0. instructions found https://certbot.eff.org/#centosrhel7-other, below is commnd you are looking for
+1. Instructions found https://certbot.eff.org/#centosrhel7-other, below is commnd you are looking for
-1. certbot certonly --standalone -d www.example.com
+2. certbot certonly --standalone -d www.example.com
-2. Certificats are placed in /etc/letsencrypt/live/www.example.com/fullchain.pem
+3. Certificates are placed in /etc/letsencrypt/live/www.example.com/fullchain.pem
-2. /etc/letsencrypt/live/lkjhgfdsa.danilozekovic.com/privkey.pem
+4. /etc/letsencrypt/live/lkjhgfdsa.danilozekovic.com/privkey.pem
-3. In file ./server.js replace privateKey path with path to privkey.pem
-3. and certificate path with path to fullchain.pem
+5. In file ./server.js replace privateKey path with path to privkey.pem and certificate path with path to fullchain.pem

-## Get and Imbed VAPID Keys
+## Get and Embed VAPID Keys
-1. create keys: web-push generate-vapid-keys
+1. Create keys: web-push generate-vapid-keys
-2. copy the key values
+2. Copy the key values
 3. In file routes-new.js (will be changed to routes.js in future) replace publicKey and privateKey with generated values
 4. Also, change the email to match email that you hae access to
-5. replace applicationServerPublicKey in ./public/scripts/push.js with the value of the publicKey
+5. Replace applicationServerPublicKey in ./public/scripts/push.js with the value of the publicKey

 ## Forever
 1. sudo npm install forever -g
 2. sudo forever start index.js
-3. in the browser open https://your.domain.name
+3. In the browser open https://your.domain.name

-# Develope your own PWA and change the World
+# You're ready to develop your own PWA and change the world!!